Pranay44444/ArtistryHub/README.md

 ## 💻 Tech Stack

-Built with React, styled with modern CSS, and powered by Vite for lightning-fast performance.
+Built with React, Clerk for user authentication, styled with modern CSS, and powered by Vite for lightning-fast performance.

 ## 🏁 Quick Start